data354/ds54/cluster/rke2/README.md

 ## **Process**

-1. Change the user name in the common varible following the user you use
+1. If tou don't use proxy in your environment, set the common variable `use_proxy` to false
-2. Copy the master ansible ip address in the common variable `loadbalancer_public_address`
+2. Copy the master ansible ip address in the commons variables `loadbalancer_public_address` and
 3. Test node connection : `ansible -i inventory.ini -m ping all`
 4. Launch project : `ansible-playbook -i inventory.ini main.playbook.yml`